These 11 Styles From Good American Are Editor Approved

 If you haven't caught on by now, I'm a sucker for interesting shapes and designs.
 This asymmetrical bodysuit with mesh inserts is not your everyday black bodysuit.
 It's an elevated approach to a closet staple, which is why it's so eye-catching.

-If you want to channel your inner Sporty Spice, maybe throw on these shiny natural-hued track pants.
+If you want to channel your inner Sporty Spice, throw on these shiny, natural-hued track pants.
 They're sleek-looking and can definitely be worn with just about any shoes, from heels to your favorite pair of white sneakers.
 For a more casual look, throw on a cropped T-shirt and a bucket hat.

 Outerwear in warmer months can be a little tricky.
 My go-to is button-down shirts of varying thicknesses.
 I like this denim option because it isn't as heavy as a coat, but it's also light enough to tie around my shoulders or waist.